geo-ant/blog/_posts/2023-12-30-variable-projection-part-2-multiple-right-hand-sides.md

 \boldsymbol y_{w,s} &:=& \boldsymbol W \boldsymbol y_s
 \end{eqnarray}$$

-Note that this implies, that the same weights are applied to each member of the dataset.
+This implies that the same weights are applied to each member of the dataset.
 Note further, that $$\boldsymbol \alpha$$ and thus $$\boldsymbol \Phi_w(\alpha)$$ are the same for each residual vector.

-Our fitting problem now is to minimize $$\sum_s \lVert r_{w,s} \rVert_2^2$$, which we can write in matrix form like so:
+Our fitting problem now is to minimize the sum of squared residual vector 2-norms, i.e. $$\sum_s \lVert r_{w,s} \rVert_2^2$$, which we can write in matrix form like so:

 $$\begin{eqnarray}
 &\min_{\boldsymbol \alpha, \boldsymbol C}& \rho_{WLS}(\boldsymbol \alpha, \boldsymbol C) \label{min-rho-mrhs} \tag{12} \\